Covid 19 Council Tax Help

 If I try and contact you will I get a response?

-Like many public services, we are currently providing a limited service while we try to adapt to the lockdown.
+Like many public services, we are currently providing a limited service.
 However, we are working on ways of improving our response.

 Please be patient when trying to contact us by phone or e-mail.